WWF Championship Wrestling: Run in syndication

 This was the first WWF program to be shown on national broadcast television.
-Vince McMahon built the syndicated network in part by persuading local stations to pay for the rights to air the program.
+Vincent J. McMahon built the syndicated network in part by persuading local stations to pay for the rights to air the program.
 Stations like KPLR-TV in St. Louis and KHJ-TV (now KCAL) in Los Angeles reportedly paid $100,000 to air the show.

 In its early years, the show was taped at the Philadelphia Arena and later at the Allentown Agricultural Hall in Allentown, Pennsylvania.
 Typically, three weeks of television were taped in one night.
 The final taping in Allentown took place on June 19, 1984, with the episodes airing June 30, July 7, and July 14.
 The tapings then moved to the Mid-Hudson Civic Center in Poughkeepsie, New York until the final taping took place on August 5, 1986, with the final episode airing on August 30.
 The final taping featured the coronation of King Harley Race.

 The following week, WWF Superstars of Wrestling replaced Championship Wrestling as the WWF's new flagship syndicated program.
 In contrast to Championship Wrestling, the tapings for Superstars of Wrestling moved around the country and took place at larger arenas.